doughodson/mixr-website/index.markdown

 layout: default
 ---

-New Jekyll-based website for MIXR Platform
+New Jekyll-based website for MIXR Platform - test 2, push